jdh4/machine_learning_libraries/spark/README.md

 $ exit
 ```

-## Hello World on the HPC Clusters
+## Hello World with the Slurm Job Scheduler

 If you are new to Spark then start by running this simple example: